-The first thing to say is that every one of our people are non-renumerated Volunteers.
+Every one of our people are non-renumerated volunteers.
 That means no one gets paid or receives a financial reward.
-Everyone gives up their time for nothing, and for the benefit of the Young People in Scouting.
+Everyone gives up their time for the benefit of the Young People in Scouting.

-The vast majority are current Scout Parents or Parents of young people that have now aged out of the Group Sections, although we have volunteers that are Grandparents or do not have children but are keen to benefit their community and often because they too received the benefit of Scouting when they were young.
-We also have volunteers that have only just been Scouts themselves and have come back as they enjoyed it ad want to give back..
+The vast majority are current scout parents of current or past young people.
+We also have some grandparents and volunteers who do not have children but are keen to benefit their community, often because they too received the benefit of Scouting when they were young.
+Some volunteers were Scouts themselves and have come back as they enjoyed it and want to give back.

 We have volunteers from all walks of life and all come with different skill sets to offer.
-We have of course leaders with skills in the running of the sections, some have outdoor skills, some specialise in activities, some administration, some finance, some support, some practical, some may even just come to make the tea on camp – but it’s well-known Scouts can’t function without tea!
+We have leaders with skills in the running of the sections, some have outdoor skills, some specialise in activities, some administration, some finance, some practical support, some may even just come to make the tea on camp – but it’s well-known Scouts can’t function without tea!
 Everyone is a cog in the machine.
-If you want to get involved, then we can find a role.
-We also offer online and face to face training as well as specialised courses for people to gain permits for adventurous activities
+If you want to get involved, then we can find a role!
+We offer online and face to face training, as well as specialised courses for people to gain permits for adventurous activities.

 Examples of roles can be found in the Volunteer Opportunities section or get in touch at join@henfieldscouts.co.uk